10 Minibeast Activities to Celebrate National Insect Week

 4. Make a Friendly Fluffy Spider

 Time to get crafty!
-Let the children create their very own DIY spiders, using black pompoms, pipe cleaners, giant googly eyes and a cord for spider silk – then why not go all out with spider web print as a display backdrop or tear up cotton wool to make your own cobwebs for a spooky effect!
+Let the children create their very own DIY spiders, using black pompoms, pipe cleaners, giant googly eyes and yarn for spider silk – then why not go all out with spider web print as a display backdrop or tear up cotton wool to make your own cobwebs for a spooky effect!

 5. Invent an Imaginary Insect

 Inspire creativity!
 Ask the children to draw up an imaginary insect with a head, body and 6 legs using coloured pencils – then organise a competition for the most inventive minibeast!
 Children will be challenged to think imaginatively to create their minibeast.
-Why not ask them questions to prompt them such as "will your minibeast fly?" "what colour will your minibeast be?"
+Why not ask them questions to prompt them such as "will your minibeast fly?" or "what colour will your minibeast be?"

 6. Make up a Creepy Crawly Story